LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 mkdir NMR_hits
 ```

-For every TS in Melasto689_trimmed:
+For every TS in the list of template sequences:

 -   create a sub-directory and set it as current directory
 -   extract the TS from the whole Melasto689_trimmed file